sanjaybh/aircode_api_shopping/docs/en/src/guide/functions/env.md

+---
+title: Environment Variable | AirCode Docs
+description: AirCode supports online setting and modification of environment variables, and they can be accessed through `process.env` in cloud functions.
+---

 # Environment Variable {#intro}

 AirCode supports online setting and modification of environment variables, and they can be accessed through `process.env` in cloud functions.